Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_pages/about.md

 Localized Surface Plasmon Resonance (LSPR)
 =====
 If one illuminates a plasmonic nanosphere with varied wavelengths, one may found a peak in the absorption or scattering spectrum, which indicates a resonance (LSPR).
 The wavelength/frequency that this peak occurs is termed the surface plasmon resonance frequency.
 Now you can imagine why I am not satisfied with *plasmons are the collective oscillations of electrons*: oscillations do not necessarily yield a resonance.
-This insatisfactory is resolved if we view the plasmonic nanoparticle with its dielectric environment as [a nanoscaled LC-circuit](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.95.095504), then the LSPR emerges naturally and simiarily as the LC-resonator.
+This insatisfactory is resolved if we view the plasmonic nanoparticle with its dielectric environment as [a nanoscaled LC-circuit](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.95.095504), then the LSPR emerges naturally and simiarily as in a LC-resonator.
 With this in mind, we can imagine that the electrons oscillate much stronger at plasmon resonance frequency compare to the out-of-resonance condition.

+The surface plasmon resonance can be tailored easily by modifying the composiiton, size, shape, and the dielectric environment of the nanoparticle.
+This makes plasmonic nanostructures extremely promising in various applications, such as sensing, photodetection, etc.